(2010)

 –REFERENCE: In Batman Incorporated Vol. 2 #4—originally told in Batgirl #34-40.
 Batman tracks a League of Assassins mercenary known as Alpha, who was trained by David Cain a few years ago.
 After bringing a cold fusion bomb into Gotham, Alpha now has amnesia and is being manipulated by the mob.
 Batman finds Alpha and helps restores his memory.
 A grateful Alpha helps Batman deactivate the bomb.

-–FLASHBACK: From Batman Eternal #26—and also referenced in Batman: The Dark Knight Vol. 2 #5 and Grayson #12.
+–FLASHBACK: From Batman Eternal #26—and referenced in Harley Quinn Vol. 2 #0, Batman: The Dark Knight Vol. 2 #5, and Grayson #12.
+Originally told in “Hush.”
 Batman begins seeing Catwoman romantically, although they never sexually consummate, and the attempt at a relationship doesn’t last beyond this item on our timeline.
 Nightwing questions Batman about his choice in women, to which Batman says that it’s none of his damn business.
 Meanwhile, one of Bruce’s closest childhood friends, Dr. Tommy Elliot, returns to Gotham and becomes the super-villain known as Hush.
 Armed with knowledge of Bruce’s identity as Batman, an injured Elliot wraps bandages around his face and, as Hush, strikes the surprised Caped Crusader.
-Batman successfully defeats Hush, but learns a sobering truth about his old friend.
+After dealing with Joker, Harley Quinn, and other escaped villains, Batman finally faces off against and successfully defeats Hush.
+However, in the process, Batman learns a sobering truth about his old friend.
 Years ago, a young Tommy—having always been dangerously obsessed with Bruce and wanting to be like him in every way—cut the brake cables on his parents car, resulting in their untimely deaths.
 NOTE: Batman Eternal #26 makes mention that Batman, between now and 2013, will face-off with Hush and defeat him multiple times.
 Hush will appear two more times before his appearance in Batman Eternal in 2013.
 It is possible he makes other appearances as well, but they are not specified and, therefore, have not been included on this timeline.
+Additionally, the reference to “Hush” from Harley Quinn Vol. 2 #0 is extremely meta and not to be taken as gospel, although it still acts as a legitimate nod to the events of “Hush,” particularly to the involvement of Joker and Harley Quinn.

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #1 and Detective Comics Vol. 2 #9—the latter being a nod to the “As the Crow Flies” arc from Batman #627-630.
 Batman and Red Robin deal with evil super-scientist Fright (Linda Friitawa).
 She debuts as an evil scientist working in conjunction with Penguin and Scarecrow.